 - Transfer the baking dish to the oven and bake for 20-25 minutes, until eggs are set in the middle.

-- Serve warm or cold.
-This dish can be stored covered in the fridge for 3-4 days.
+- This breakfast casserole can be served hot or cold and can be stored covered in the fridge for 3-4 days.